Slow cooker tips and tricks every cook should know!

 WHAT CAN I MAKE IN SLOW COOKER?

 Add water and a trivet to the bottom of the pot.
-Place sponge tins, bread loaf tins and even Christmas puddings!
+Then, add sponge tins, bread loaf tins, and even Christmas puddings!

-This is a very efficient way to cook them, no condensation or need to top up the water.
-Just place a tea towel under the lid to stop water dropping onto them and becoming soggy.
+This is a very efficient way to cook them, with no condensation or need to top up the water.
+Place a tea towel under the lid to prevent water from dripping onto them and making them soggy.

 HOW DO TIMINGS COMPARE TO TRADITIONAL COOKING METHODS?